mail4hafij/sharpen/README.md

-# Restaurant App — Built with Sharpen

-A small full-stack example — a React frontend and a Node.js/Express/MySQL backend — written like C# (`.csx`) and compiled into plain, idiomatic TypeScript by **Sharpen**.
+# Sharpen — Write TypeScript and React Like C#

+*Example project: a full-stack Restaurant App (React frontend + Node.js/Express/MySQL backend).*

+## What is Sharpen?

+Write your frontend and backend in C#-style syntax (`.csx` files).
+Sharpen compiles it into real, plain, idiomatic TypeScript (`.tsx`/`.ts`) that you own outright — nothing downstream depends on Sharpen itself: no runtime, no bundler plugin.
+It's built for teams who already think in C# and want that fluency on a brand new TypeScript/React/Node project.

+- Not compiled C# — output is plain TypeScript, nothing else runs.
+- Not for existing codebases — new projects only, from day one.
+- Not a runtime or bundler plugin — it just generates TypeScript files; your app never depends on it.

-See [`sharpen.html`](./sharpen.html) for the full idea: what Sharpen is, why you'd use it, the complete language reference, and more.
+See **[the Sharpen docs](https://mail4hafij.github.io/sharpen/sharpen.html)** for the full language reference — every syntax feature with a code snippet, both React and TypeScript.

-## What's in this repo
+## About this example

+This repo is a real, working app — categories and menu items for a restaurant — showing Sharpen used on both ends of a real stack:

 - `app/` — the React frontend (Vite + Zustand)
-- `api/` — the Node.js/Express/MySQL backend
+- `api/` — the Node.js/Express/MySQL backend, 8 REST endpoints

 Both include the original `.csx` source alongside the compiled `.tsx`/`.ts` files that actually run.
 The Sharpen compiler itself isn't included in this repo — the